avinayak/avinayak.github.io/_posts/2022-04-10-procedurally-generated-mazes-copy.md

 ## CSS Shaders?

-I knew that you could apply pixel level transformations
+I knew that you could apply pixel level transformations using css `filters`.
+For example `filter: hue-rotate(90deg);`.
+You could apply this filter to almost anything, even a  I knew for a fact that this is internally just a simple fragment shader.
+Can you